 • High temperature – if you feel hot to touch on your chest or back

-• Parents/ carers have a duty of care to inform staff at Little Lambs Pre-school if their child or anyone in their household is displaying symptoms.
+Parents/ carers have a duty of care to inform staff at Little Lambs Pre-school if their child has symptoms; particularly a temperature.

 Changes to Operation

-Further cleaning measures will occur; regular washing of toys used, extra cleaning of frequently used surfaces; door handles, taps, toilet handles, light switches etc.
+Cleaning measures including; regular washing of toys used, extra cleaning of frequently used surfaces; door handles, taps, toilet handles, light switches etc will take place.

 Arrivals and departures

 We are going to continue to ask parents to drop off and collect at the door, as staff have found this to be a better way to manage these times.
 Children will be required to wash their hands on entry and before leaving to go home.
 Please do not bring any items to pre-school from home.
 We are gradually starting to invite parents back into the pre-school in small numbers.

 We endeavour to use the garden as much as possible.
 Children need to be dress appropriately for the weather; eg, coat, hat etc in the winter and sun cream and hats in the summer.
 Whilst indoors, we will have windows open to ensure ventilation.